Robust Design and Analysis of Clinical Trials With Non-proportional Hazards: A Straw Man Guidance from a Cross-pharma Working Group: Design Approaches for Clinical Trials with Non-proportional Hazard

 If the operating characteristics are not adequate, the previous steps need to be repeated.
 Both the number of events and the minimum follow-up time need to be adjusted.
 This procedure continues until an acceptable power and type I error control are achieved. \end{enumerate}

 The adjusted significance level is often twice that of an overly conservative Bonferroni correction, resulting in a smaller sample size requirement.
 In final analysis the p-value of MaxCombo test will be compared with the nominal p-value boundary (e.g., 2.5\% for one-sided p-value).
-For a confirmatory trial, we propose to include at least two treatment effect scenarios in the study protocol: a PH scenario and an expected NPH scenario for power calculation.
+For a confirmatory trial, we propose to include at least two treatment effect scenarios in the study protocol: a PH scenario and an expected NPH type for power calculation.
+Additional scenarios can also be considered based on the prior knowledge regarding the mechanism of action of the drug and possible NPH types.
 With the assumed enrollment rate, minimum follow-up time, number of events and sample size calculated using the steps mentioned above, it is important to demonstrate good operating characteristics in both the scenarios.
 This establishes the robustness of power for the MaxCombo test when the actual type of NPH is uncertain.
 More than one NPH scenario can be included based on the perceived needs at the design stage.
 A high level summary of the necessary steps for sample size calculation are provided in Figure ~\ref{fig:SS}.